 Mental Health Clinic

 The Outpatient Clinic provides the single entry point for persons requesting any type of Mental Health services.
-This program is divided into four service units - Adult, Children and Youth, Crisis, and Forensic Services.
 The Clinic provides emergency mental health services and coordinates the Department's 24-hour crisis line.
 Crisis intervention may range from one contact with a distressed person, to several psychotherapeutic sessions with the person and family members.
 The Outpatient Clinic provides regularly scheduled assessment and treatment for on-going mental health problems.

 Fee for services